damaraa/redis-cluster-kubernetes/README.md

 this is my repository for my personal notes

+First create the service
 ```
 kubectl create -f redis-svc.yaml
 ```

+And then next create deployment for primary pod and replicas pods
 ```
 kubectl create -f redis-deployment.yaml
 ```